irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 **Footer**, like the header, is a static component displayed at the bottom of every page (except the admin dashboard page).
 It typically contains company information, a contact form, and direct links to the company's social media profiles, such as Facebook and Instagram.

+## Wireframe Breakpoint Range

+In the context of responsive design, our project utilizes a set of predefined breakpoints to ensure optimal display across various devices.
+These breakpoints are crucial for the wireframe part of the project as they guide the layout and scaling of content.

+- **Desktop screens**: Defined as screens with a width of `1024 pixels or greater`.
+Our design is tailored to accommodate a wide range of desktop displays, ensuring full functionality and aesthetic integrity on larger screens.
+- **Tablet screens**: These are screens that fall `within the range of 768 pixels to 1023 pixels wide`.
+The design adjusts between these widths to provide a user-friendly experience on tablet devices, balancing touch interaction with readability.
+- **Mobile screens**: Classified as any screen with a width of `less than 768 pixels`.
+Our mobile design prioritizes accessibility and navigability, recognizing the constraints and advantages of smaller touch screens.

+For an in-depth look at our wireframe designs, please see the [Wireframe](https://miro.com/app/board/uXjVNNmFIuE=/)

 ### Homepage

 The homepage includes a hero banner, a section for new arrivals, and a section for featured products, all with a sliding effect for seamless responsive design.
 The layout is minimal yet effective, enabling easy navigation and enhancing the shopping experience from the first interaction.